hankkim90/Blog/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "MSPN in Health Services Research" institution = "Emory University" year = 2017
+  course = "MSPH in Health Services Research" institution = "Emory University" year = 2017